 - Governance Update October 2016, Diverse Episode 7 with Natalie Vanderspiegel on Senate perspectives

-A roles & responsibilities matrix has been developed to support SWE members and sections in recognizing whom to contact and how to locate information once the Region governance structure dissolves on July 1, 2018.
+A roles & responsibilities matrix has been developed to support SWE members and sections in recognizing whom to contact and locating information once the Region governance structure dissolved on July 1, 2018.
 This document will be evergreen and managed by the Society Secretary.

-We appreciate everyone's interest and active involvement to make this process a success.
-Please feel free to send additional comments and questions to firstname.lastname@example.org.
+We appreciate everyone’s interest and active involvement in making this process a success.
+Please feel free to send additional comments and questions to email@example.com.

 A1: One of the most visible changes to the governance structure is the dissolution of regions, so it’s helpful to understand that SWE has not always had regions.
-They came about in the 1980’s with a focus on communication, and the form of communication found to be fastest and most effective at that time was “phone trees”, where information was passed down through the organization.
+They came about in the 1980s with a focus on communication.
+The form of communication found to be fastest and most effective was “phone trees,” where information was passed down through the organization.
 Look how far we’ve come!
 Also, SWE needs to be able to select leaders nationwide and globally, without confining them to a single geographic area, particularly given the mobile nature of today’s workforce.
-It’s important to remember that SWE has constantly evolved over the last 65 years, and needs to continue doing so in order to remain relevant and help advance our mission.
+It’s important to remember that SWE has constantly evolved over the last 65 years and needs to continue doing so to remain relevant and help advance our mission.

 A3: A Governance Task Force was established in FY17, consisting mostly of representatives from the FY16 working groups, to develop a detailed plan and timeline.
-That draft implantation planwas shared with SWE leaders and members in early June 2017, and feedback was solicited through mid-July which the Task Force then incorporated into a revised implementation plan.
+That draft implantation plan was shared with SWE leaders and members in early June 2017.
+Feedback was solicited through mid-July which the Task Force then incorporated into a revised implementation plan.

-The results of that summit were incorporated into the final implementation plan that was distributed in mid-September, along with the bylaws revisions the Senate approved during their annual meeting at WE17 in Austin.
+The summit results were incorporated into the final implementation plan that was distributed in mid-September, along with the bylaws revisions the Senate approved during their annual meeting at WE17 in Austin.
 These motions were S-1803, S-1804, S-1805, S-1806 & S-1807.
 Detail can be found on the Senate Blog.
-The overall plan will take several years to fully implement.
+The overall plan will take several years to implement fully.

-A4: The intent of the restructuring is to improve the overall experience for all of our members.
-While many people have had valuable experiences through the existing SWE structure, many have had less-than-positive experiences and many leadership positions remain unfilled or are filled by the same people for several terms, resulting in volunteer burn-out.
-With a more flexible governance structure, we'll have more opportunity to tailor volunteer experience to the interests of our members in order to further our mission.
-A number of examples have been developed to share what a SWE career path might look like without Region officers.
+A4: The restructuring intends to improve the overall experience for all of our members.
+While many people have had valuable experiences through the existing SWE structure, many have had less-than-positive experiences.
+Many leadership positions remain unfilled or are filled by the same people for several terms, resulting in volunteer burn-out.
+With a more flexible governance structure, we’ll have more opportunities to tailor volunteer experience to our members’ interests to further our mission.
+Several examples have been developed to share what a SWE career path might look like without Region officers.

-A6: First, we intend to maintain a volunteer leader "point of contact" for section questions, supported by resources and subject matter experts on particular topics as needed.
-This will take place through the committee structure currently referred to as the Leadership Coaching Committee, with added flexibility in how these roles are organized so that we can continually improve the process.
-We will strengthen the training provided for our section leaders with a leadership competency based approach, focusing on skills that are applicable to both SWE and their careers.
+A6: First, we intend to maintain a volunteer leader “point of contact” for section questions, supported by resources and subject matter experts on particular topics as needed.
+This will occur through the committee structure currently referred to as the Leadership Coaching Committee, with added flexibility in how these roles are organized to improve the process continually.
+We will strengthen the training provided for our section leaders with a leadership competency-based approach, focusing on skills that apply to both SWE and their careers.
 Thirdly, we will streamline communication from the Society level to our section leadership to improve consistency across the organization.
-In addition, the new Association Management System will allow HQ staff to automate a number of processes that have been quite labor intensive with our previous database system, which will allow them to focus more on some of the administrative details.
-Finally, there are a variety of communication methods through Society emails to Section Presidents, SWE social media and All Together, and on-line and in-person SWE groups and connections.
+In addition, the new Association Management System will allow HQ staff to automate several processes that have been quite labor-intensive with our previous database system, which will allow them to focus more on some of the administrative details.
+Finally, there are various communication methods through Society emails to Section Presidents, SWE social media and All Together, and online and in-person SWE groups and connections.
 Please also see the questions and responses regarding WE Local and leadership summits.

 A8: The changes won’t have a large effect on the operation of individual sections.
 You can continue to focus on everything you do for your members and community – outreach, professional development, networking, recognition, scholarships, mentorship, and everything else that happens behind the scenes for all of your events and programs.
 You can continue doing what you have been doing and know how to do well.

-A9: Committees will continue to be an important part of SWE's structure, providing opportunities to develop skills and leadership as committee members and chairs.
+A9: Committees will continue to be an important part of SWE’s structure, providing opportunities to develop skills and leadership as committee members and chairs.
 With the restructuring of the LCC and the addition of Subject Matter Experts, additional opportunities are being created.
-In addition, committee activities will be better communicated to our members so they're aware of the opportunities available to them.
+In addition, committee activities will be better communicated to our members, so they’re aware of their opportunities.

-An All Together article was posted on May 15, 2018 with an infographic related to collegiate section support: https://alltogether.swe.org/2018/05/collegiate-support-from-swe-leadership-coaches-and-faculty-advisors-and-professional-counselors-oh-my/
+An All Together article was posted on May 15, 2018, with an infographic related to collegiate section support.

 There is also a section in the Roles & Responsibilities matrix titled “Building Connections with other SWE sections / MAL / Affiliates” that shares resources.

-A12: The collegiate director will remain and, since all members will now be voting for all officers, the collegiate director will be elected by the entire membership rather than by only collegiate section presidents.
+A12: The collegiate director will remain.
+Since all members will now be voting for all officers, the collegiate director will be elected by the entire membership rather than by only collegiate section presidents.
 While the Senate will not have “collegiate senator” seats, that doesn’t mean there won’t be senators who are collegiates (undergraduate or graduate) or recent graduates.
-The competency-based senate positions will represent a diversity of SWE membership, and if needed the special senator positions (up to 3 per year, 1-year terms) can be used as needed to fill identified gaps.
-The Senate is the strategic body of SWE, and is a great place for collegiate members to continue to hone their strategic vision and planning skills.
+The competency-based senate positions will represent a diversity of SWE membership.
+If needed, the special senator positions (up to 3 per year, 1-year terms) can be used as needed to fill identified gaps.
+The Senate is the strategic body of SWE and is a great place for collegiate members to continue to hone their strategic vision and planning skills.

-A14: The plan to move forward with WE Local conferences was in the works prior to the governance changes, not as a result, with initial discussions occurring as early as FY12.
-WE Local conferences will provide an opportunity for sections to come together within a reasonable driving radius for professional development programs, networking, recognition and many of the other benefits our members have experienced through region conferences, helping us maintain that personal connection so many of us enjoy.
+A14: The plan to move forward with WE Local conferences was in the works before the governance changes, not as a result, with initial discussions occurring as early as FY12.
+WE Local conferences will provide an opportunity for sections to come together within a reasonable driving radius for professional development programs, networking, recognition, and many of the other benefits our members have experienced through region conferences, helping us maintain that personal connection so many of us enjoy.

-A16: There are so many diverse viewpoints and considerations across our many SWE members, from the size of one’s local section or employer, to the stage of one’s career, to the work-life challenges one faces, and it is very important for SWE to retain the voice of those various perspectives.
+A16: There are so many diverse viewpoints and considerations across our many SWE members, from the size of one’s local section or employer to the stage of one’s career to the work-life challenges one faces, and SWE needs to retain the voice of those various perspectives.
 Different zip codes, however, do not necessarily represent different perspectives.
 One of the things we will be working toward is how best to solicit and incorporate input from the many perspectives represented by our members.
 To enable the development of a more diverse leadership pipeline rather than relying directly on geographic representation.

-A18: There have been a variety of forms of communication on the governance changes including multiple discussions with Region Governors, Senators, MALs and other SWE leaders at leadership summits, face-to-face meetings and through electronic communication, including webinars, podcasts, SWE social media and All Together.
-Keep in mind that many of our 35,000+ members are not aware of or interested in SWE’s governance structure, and we need to balance our communication so that we’re keeping focus on why so many women join SWE – to advance SWE’s mission.
+A18: There have been a variety of forms of communication on the governance changes, including multiple discussions with Region Governors, Senators, MALs, and other SWE leaders at leadership summits, face-to-face meetings, and through electronic communication, including webinars, podcasts, SWE social media and All Together.
+Keep in mind that many of our 35,000+ members are not aware of or interested in SWE’s governance structure.
+We need to balance our communication to focus on why so many women join SWE – to advance SWE’s mission.

-A19: SWE is currently taking advantage of a number of different communication platforms, including webinars, town halls, text alerts, All Together and social media,.
-While these many forms of virtual communication will continue to grow, we recognize that even in a connected, digital world, proximity is still meaningful and influential.
-With this in mind, in-person communication will be continued and expanded through annual conferences, WE Locals and stronger, more robust committee structures with more “experts” that can help mentor sections.
+A19: SWE is currently taking advantage of several different communication platforms, including webinars, town halls, text alerts, All Together, and social media.
+While these many forms of virtual communication will continue to grow, we recognize that proximity is still meaningful and influential even in a connected, digital world.
+With this in mind, in-person communication will be continued and expanded through annual conferences, WE Locals, and stronger, more robust committee structures with more “experts” that can help mentor sections.
 Townhall meetings have been integrated into every WE Local conference to improve face time with leaders of the Society.
-In these ways we can foster two-way communication, disseminating information about what is happening in the Society, and providing a means for people to have their voices heard by Society leaders.
+In these ways, we can foster two-way communication, disseminate information about what is happening in the Society, and provide a means for people to have their voices heard by Society leaders.

-A20: In-depth interviews were conducted in FY15 with SWE staff and volunteer leaders focusing on SWE’s governance and volunteer opportunities, to gain insight on perceptions of and experiences with the governance structure, assess the strength and challenges of the current governance model, and identify opportunities for SWE to create a more effective, inclusive model to attract and retain current and future leaders.
+A20: In-depth interviews were conducted in FY15 with SWE staff and volunteer leaders focusing on SWE’s governance and volunteer opportunities to gain insight on perceptions of and experiences with the governance structure, assess the strength and challenges of the current governance model, and identify opportunities for SWE to create a more effective, inclusive model to attract and retain current and future leaders.
 Interview participants were from across the country and the globe.
-They were primarily long-term SWE members with average membership tenure of 20 years, and included several SWE Fellows.
-All had served at the Section level, many in multiple positions, as well as on a committee or special task force, in Regional or Senate positions, and/or as past or current Board members.
-McKinley also facilitated in-depth discussions with the Senators and Regional governance teams, and benchmarked against several organizations in FY15 and FY16.
+They were primarily long-term SWE members with average membership tenure of 20 years and included several SWE Fellows.
+All had served at the Section level, many in multiple positions, and on a committee or special task force, in Regional or Senate positions, and/or as past or current Board members.
+McKinley also facilitated in-depth discussions with the Senators and Regional governance teams and benchmarked against several organizations in FY15 and FY16.
 More information on this early process is available in the Detailed Timeline and Milestones portion of governance.swe.org.
-Most recently, ~100 SWE leaders provided input and feedback at the Governance Summit in August 2017 and ~60 SWE members submitted comments on the draft Implementation Plan in June and July 2017.
+Most recently, ~100 SWE leaders provided input and feedback at the Governance Summit in August 2017, and ~60 SWE members submitted comments on the draft Implementation Plan in June and July 2017.